Version2beta/talks/workshops/elixir_automata_and_zombies_2020/talk.md

     * Map
     * Pattern matching
     * Function composition
-* Solve Conway's Game of Life, or at least Zombie Summer Camp
+* Solve Conway's Game of Zombie Life
-* Run it through a render program I wrote.
-If there's time, we can look at that too.
+* Create a way to render it

+How we'll do it:

+* Start with some Elixir principals
+* Set up our project
+* Start coding as a big group
+* Break into pairs or mobs
+* Come back together at the end
+  * Retrospective

 Rules for Conway's Game of Life: